port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/kubernetes/argocd.md

 ## Connect ArgoCD deployment to image

 This guide aims to demonstrate how to connect an ArgoCD deployment to an image blueprint in Port.
-By linking your ArgoCD deployment to a specific container image, you gain visibility into the images utilized by each ArgoCD application, facilitating effective tracking and cluster management.
+By linking your ArgoCD deployment to a specific container image, you gain visibility into the images used by each ArgoCD application, facilitating effective tracking.

 :::tip Prerequisites
 - Ensure you have ingested container images into your software catalog using our [ECR Images script](https://github.com/port-labs/example-ecr-images) or [GCR Images script](https://github.com/port-labs/example-gcr-images)